-This Committee addresses strategic issues relating to Information Technology and digital transformation.
-The committee is chaired by Mr Philip Micallef and the members are Mr Lawrence Zammit, Mr Michael Gatt, Mr Matthew von Brockdorff, Ms Catherine Calleja Mr Ian Stafrace and Mr Vinay Aarohi who is the Chief Information Officer.
-The committee met five times during 2021.
+This committee addresses strategic issues relating to Information Technology and digital transformation.
+This largely executive committee is chaired by Mr Philip Micallef and the members are Mr Matthew von Brockdorff, Ms Catherine Calleja, Mr Ian-Edward Stafrace and Mr Vinay Aarohi who is the Chief Information Officer.
+The committee met five times during 2022.

-This Committee's mandate is to ensure that IT priorities, particularly during the deployment of the new digital platform, are aligned with the Group's strategy and that the IT investment and expenditure deliver the expected results.
-The committee supports Atlas Management on IT policy, strategy and governance and reviews the reports obtained by external consultants in this area.
+This committee's mandate is to ensure that IT priorities, particularly during the deployment of the new digital platform, are aligned with the Group's strategy and that the IT investment and expenditure deliver the expected results.
+The committee supports Atlas Management on IT policy, strategy, cyber security and governance matters and reviews the reports obtained by external consultants in this area.
+It will also supervise compliance with the Digital Operational Resilience Act (DORA).